kohya-ss/HunyuanVideo/README.md

 ## About

-This code is for video generation on GPUs with less than 24GB of VRAM using Block Swap.
+This code is for video generation on GPUs with equal to or less than 24GB VRAM using Block Swap.

 ## Environment Setup